 - It has a limited field of view and thus, cannot scan long PCBs or flat panels conveniently.

 2. Line scan camera:

-- Suitable where high-speed processing is required.
+- Suitable for high-speed processing.

 - Since the pixel readout is faster than the camera exposure, a line scan camera can expose a new image while the last one is transferring its data.